Vera: A General-Purpose Plausibility Estimation Model for Commonsense Statements: Abstract

 \section{Abstract}

-Despite the much discussed capabilities of today's language models, they are still prone to silly and unexpected commonsense failures.
-We consider a retrospective verification approach that reflects on the correctness of LM outputs, and introduce \methodname{}, a general-purpose model that estimates the plausibility of declarative statements based on commonsense knowledge.
-Trained on $\sim$7M commonsense statements created from 19 QA datasets and two large-scale knowledge bases, and with a combination of three training objectives, \methodname{} is a versatile model that effectively separates correct from incorrect statements across diverse commonsense domains.
-When applied to solving commonsense problems in the verification format, \methodname{} substantially outperforms existing models that can be repurposed for commonsense verification, and it further exhibits generalization capabilities to unseen tasks and provides well-calibrated outputs.
-We find that \methodname{} excels at filtering LM-generated commonsense knowledge and is useful in detecting erroneous commonsense statements generated by models like \model{ChatGPT} in real-world settings.
+Today's language models can be remarkably intelligent yet still produce text that contains trivial commonsense errors.
+Therefore, we seek a retrospective verification approach that can reflect on the commonsense plausibility of the machine text, and introduce \methodname{}, a general-purpose model that learns to estimate the commonsense plausibility of declarative statements.
+To support diverse commonsense domains, \methodname{} is trained on $\sim$7M commonsense statements that are automatically converted from 19 QA datasets and two commonsense knowledge bases, and using a combination of three training objectives.
+When applied to solving commonsense problems in the verification format, \methodname{} substantially outperforms existing models that can be repurposed for commonsense verification, even including GPT-3.5/ChatGPT/GPT-4, and it further exhibits generalization capabilities to unseen tasks and provides well-calibrated outputs.
+We find that \methodname{} excels at filtering machine-generated commonsense knowledge and is useful in detecting erroneous commonsense statements generated by models like \model{ChatGPT} in real-world settings.